-The machine beeps for approx. one second and displays "I MAINTENANCE III" on the LCD, indicating that it is placed in the initial stage of the maintenance mode, a mode in which the machine is ready to accept entry from the keys.
+The machine beeps for approx. one second and displays "II MAINTENANCE III" on the LCD, indicating that it is placed in the initial stage of the maintenance mode, a mode in which the machine is ready to accept entry from the keys.

-- (5) Connect the machine to the PC using a USB cable. - (6) On the PC, run the ID/head property setup utility (brusbsn.exe) in the folder created.
+- (5) Connect the machine to the PC using a USB cable. - (6) On the PC, run the ID/head property setup utility (brusbsn.exe) in the folder created in Section 7.1.1.
 The following window appears.